braindatalab/PyBispectra/docs/source/motivation.rst

 ---------------------------------
 PyBispectra offers tools for computing phase-amplitude coupling, time delay estimation, and wave shape feature analysis with bispectra.
-Additional tools are included for computing phase-phase coupling, computing Fourier coefficients, performing generalised eigendecompositions, as well as plotting results.
+Additional tools are included for computing phase-phase coupling, amplitude-amplitude coupling, and Fourier coefficients, as well as tools for performing generalised eigendecompositions and plotting results.

 You can find the installation instructions :doc:`here <installation>`, as well as examples of how tools in the package can be used :doc:`here <examples>`.